Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 +++
 Databases are vital for every business.
 But as soon as you create your database, a question arises.
 How can you add data to it?
 Of course, you could write out queries manually, but you’ll also want a way for less technical staff to enter data.

 This means building forms.
-Today we’re going to look at how to create forms for SQL databases.
+Today we'll look at how to create forms for SQL databases.

 You can also use forms to limit access to your database.